NattyDuzza/LambdaNotes/02_design.md

 ![UserAddDecomp](pictures/FlashcardAddDecomp.drawio.png)

 The design incorporates two methods of flow through the program, based on a configuration file.
-This relates to 1.8 of the *Success Criteria*.
+This relates to 1.8 of the *Program Requirements*.
 Furthermore, the design also addresses 3.2 and 3.3 of the same criteria.
 The reason for having these two options is that if the user wants to minimise the chance of losing information, insantly adding any new flashcard to the persisten database is optimal.
 If, however, the user would prefer to be able to review the flashcards (e.g. remove or edit) before they are commited to the database, using a in-memory data structure would be suitable.
 The user can decide what is more important to them.
 For many users the program will seemingly run exactly the same, however for more involved users this flexibility aims to be a satisfying addition.

 I will now list out the functions that will be needed when implementing this script.

 #### Constructor / __init__

+Note: I did not initially intend to structure this section of the project using an object oriented paradigm, however after beginning implementation (see the relevant sections in *Implementation*) it became clear that this would be advantageous.
+Hence I returned to this section to make the relevant changes to the design.

 ##### Use:
 To create a 'Flashcard Adder' object to be used to add flashcards to a deck.